jenny-gerbracht/Orciraptor_agilis_2021/README.md

 ## Module 1: Read processing and *de novo* transcriptome assembly of prey organism *Mougeotia* sp.

-1. [MISSING, UPLOAD SRA!]
-Download of *Mougeotia* sp.
-RNA-seq data
-2. Run readprocessing_and_assembly.sh, output is *de novo* transcriptome assembly of *Mougeotia* sp.
+1. Run readprocessing_and_assembly.sh, output is *de novo* transcriptome assembly of *Mougeotia* sp.
-3. Predict ORFs to use later for decontamination: transdecoder.sh
+2. Predict ORFs to use later for decontamination: transdecoder.sh

 ## Module 2: Read processing of *Orciraptor agilis*

-1. [MISSING, UPLOAD SRA!]
-Download *Orciraptor agilis* RNA-seq data
-2. Run symlinks.sh
+1. Run symlinks.sh
-3. Run readprocessing.sh.
+2. Run readprocessing.sh.
 Output are quality filtered and adapter trimmed reads.
-4. Run mapping.sh.
+3. Run mapping.sh.
 Output are reads that do not map to sequences from rRNA and/or *Mougeotia* sp.

 ## Module 3: *De novo* transcriptome assembly, decontamination, ORF prediction